dpenkler/hp9816emu/README.md

 ## Files

+### System files

-### The font file is required in the current working directory for the emulator to work:
+The font file is required in the current working directory for the emulator to work:

 * 9816FontW.ppm      - the characterset fonts in white